fabricio-bertolini/smartMart/README.md

 # SmartMart

-A web application for managing store inventory and categories.
+A full-stack inventory management system built with FastAPI and React.

 ## Prerequisites